 Globacom Limited Ghana as one of the top telecommunications companies in Ghana

-Glo, on the other hand, has a high-capacity undersea fiber-optic cable and in March 2021, reported 382,650 mobile data subscriptions, its market share for mobile voice subscriptions was only 1.68 percent of the market share.
+Glo, on the other hand, has a high-capacity undersea fibre-optic cable and in March 2021, reported 382,650 mobile data subscriptions, its market share for mobile voice subscriptions was only 1.68 per cent of the market share.

 We also see that Expresso Telecom Limited has a well-established network in Accra and the surrounding areas, with fixed lines and mobile network equipment, whilst Vofadone Ghana, a subsidiary of Vodafone Group Plc., in terms of telecommunications market share, is the second-placed operator in Ghana.
 The company has received numerous awards, including 70 local and international prizes in the last four years.